James Wallace saved 400,000 Qantas air points over 16 years, then they disappeared

 "With a young family and one income the last thing I'm going to be doing is spending money on anything more than I actually need."

-Wallace first got the ANZ Qantas Frequent Flyer credit card before he headed off on his OE as buying the flights on the cars enabled him to receive travel insurance.
+Wallace first got the ANZ Qantas Frequent Flyer credit card when he was 23 before he headed off on his OE as buying the flights on the cars enabled him to receive travel insurance.

 "When I came back from the trip and had air points on there I just always kept using the credit card for everything and at the end of the month I would pay it off."